Congress Claws Back Another $20 Billion from the IRS

 As of June 2024, the IRS has expended approximately $6.9 billion of the $57.8 billion in IRA funds, according to the U.S. Treasury Inspector General for the Tax Administration (TIGTA).
 Those funds were used to improve taxpayer services, boost enforcement, and modernize their business systems.

-Now, another $20 billion is at risk of being clawed back from the remaining $57.8 billion IRA budget due to mistakenly duplicated legislative language of another funding bill passed in September.
+Another $20 billion was clawed back in December from the remaining $57.8 billion IRA budget due to mistakenly duplicated legislative language from another funding bill.

-So, if Congress fails to amend the language before year-end, it’s not certain if the newly-elected Republican-led Congress and President will fight to recover those funds for the IRS.
+Congress failed to amend the language before year-end, and it’s not certain if the newly-elected Republican-led Congress and President will fight to recover those funds for the IRS.

 Has IRA funding improved the IRS?

-You may be wondering why the risk of losing Inflation Reduction Act funds is such a contested topic for the IRS.
+You may be wondering why Inflation Reduction Act funds are such a contested topic for the IRS.

 To date, the IRS has capitalized on IRA funding by ramping up hiring efforts to address its aging workforce and hiring gaps across its departments.